-At the end of 2020 there were 5,210 Swiss nationals living in Mexico.
-The Swiss Embassy in Mexico City and the honorary consulates in Cancún, Guadalajara and Monterrey are responsible for administrative matters.
+At the end of 2022 there were 5,259 Swiss nationals living in Mexico.
+The Swiss embassy in Mexico City and the honorary consulates in Cancún, Guadalajara and Monterrey are responsible for administrative matters.

 There are three Swiss schools in Mexico, located in Mexico City, Cuernavaca and Querétaro.

 The United Mexican States gained independence from Spain in 1821.
 In 1827, Switzerland opened an honorary consulate in Mexico City.
 Interactions between the two countries, primarily involving trade, began in the mid-1800s.
 In 1945, Switzerland opened a legation in Mexico, which was upgraded to an embassy in 1958.
 In 2020–21, subject to the COVID-19 restrictions, the Swiss embassy in Mexico organised a varied cultural programme to mark the 75th anniversary of bilateral relations.